vpandichi/worldtour_proiect/README.md

                           - implement article comments - x
                           - recode everything for the ro page - x

-TO DO FOR TOMORROW 10/08: - implement article comments + auto user message
+TO DO FOR TOMORROW 10/08: - implement article comments + auto user message - x - need to think of a possible way to do that
-                          - recode everything for the ro page
+                          - recode everything for the ro page - ok

+BUGS 10/08: - Add user from admin page - active field - not accepting the value of 0, needs fix.
+            - Blog posts not pulling from the same DB, if a user is posting an article on the ro_page it will only show on the ro_page and disappear unce the eng page is loaded.
+Will need to either make 1 big db to incorporate both or find a way to query two tables at a time (mysqli_multi_query())

+TO DO FOR TOMORROW 11/08: - fix current bugs, implement article comments

 THINGS LEFT TO DO: - create official logo